Allgemeine-SS Uniforms:

 “Updated Some Pctures”SS-Unterscharführer, Ss–Standarte 3, Nürnberg:

 The main task of the SS was the personal protection of party leader Adolf Hitler.
-As early as the winter of 1925 the SS consisted of approximately 1,000 members, but of this number, there were barely 200 active members.
+They would back, and protect the man who would become one of the most hated dictators ever (But only one of them).
+As early as the winter of 1925 the SS consisted of approximately 1,000 members, of this number, there were barely 200 active members.

 From 1927 onwards Himmler began to systematically develop and expand the SS with stricter requirements for members as well as a general purge of SS members who were identified as drunkards, criminals, or otherwise undesirable for service in the SS.
 By December 1929, the number of active SS members had grown to 1,000.
 As the SS grew even further, Himmler on 29 January 1930 announced to SA leader Ernst Röhom that when the organization reached 2,000 active members he would consider it independent of the SA.
 In December of that year, the SS reached active membership of 2,727.

-Before 1929, the SS wore the same brown uniform as the SA, with the exception of a black tie and a black kepi with a Totenkopf.
+Before 1929, the SS wore the same brown uniform as the SA, except for a black tie and a black kepi with a Totenkopf.
 In that year Himmler extended the black color to include breeches, boots, belts, and armband edges.
 The following year the addition of the open collar black Dienstbluse and Schirmmütz were made to the uniform with the brown shirt now worn beneath.

 This SS-Unterscharfhrür is wearing an interim dress making use of the new style SS-Schirmmütz with early style party eagle and Hussar Totenkopf was taken from Kepi.